 NOTE: DR. NIAMTU IS CONCENTRATING ON AGING FACE SURGERY SUCH AS FACELIFTS AND EYELID SURgery AND IS NOT CURRENTLY performing genioplasty.
 He is still performing chin implant surgery but is referring genioplasty surgery to his PARTNERS.
-THIS PAGE IS FOR INFORMATIONAL PURPOSES.
+The procedures are still performed at Dr. Niamtu’s office under his direction.

 “Genio” means chin and “Plasty” means to change.
 Therefore a genioplasty changes the shape and/or position of the chin.
 This procedure involves a hidden incision inside the lower lip and a precision micro-cut of the chin bone.
 The chin is therefore freed and can be moved in three dimensions to advance, setback or lengthening.
 A genioplasty can often be used in place of a chin implant to augment the chin, but Dr. Niamtu prefers to use implants for simple augmentations as they are easier, less recover and cost, faster healing and reversible.
 There are some conditions where only genioplasty can be performed, such as setting the chin back or lengthening the chin.